 Another notable thing is that Grand Chenier is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Grand Chenier is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Grand Chenier is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Grand Chenier, however, the average commute to work is quite long.
 On average, people spend 34.70 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Grand Chenier doesn't have a public transportation system that people use for their commute.
+Grand Chenier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Grand Chenier in 2022 was $25,406, which is middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $101,624 for a family of four.